-Students are required to take three courses about Asia other than language courses.
-These courses must be from the list of courses offered under Asian studies at Kenyon but may also include relevant courses taken in study-abroad programs.
+Students are required to take one-and-a-half (1.5) units about Asia other than language courses.
+These courses must be from the list of courses offered under Asian Studies at Kenyon but may also include relevant courses taken in study-abroad programs.
 Students must take at least one course representing a region different from that of their language study.
 For example, students who are primarily focused on East Asia and are studying Chinese or Japanese at Kenyon (or taking Korean abroad or off-campus) must take at least one course focused on South/Southeast Asia or the Islamic world (see lists under Requirements for the Joint Major).
-A course that covers more than one region of Asia - e.g., "Asian Art," "The Silk Road" or "Comparative Asian Politics" - will also fulfill this requirement.
+A course that covers more than one region of Asia- e.g., "Asian Art," "The Silk Road" or "Comparative Asian Politics" - will also fulfill this requirement.

 Courses not specifically focused on Asia will not be counted toward the concentration.
-Where any doubt arises, please ask a member of the Asian studies faculty.
+Where any doubt arises, please ask a member of the Asian Studies faculty.
 Double-counting for a student's major and the concentration is permitted.